 7 Simple Summery Cocktails That You Need In Your Beachside Rotation

-Break out the SPF 70 and flip-flops because summer is in full swing.
-It’s time for those soaring electric bills, sidewalk brunches and endless trips to the farmers market.
+Break out the SPF 70 and flip-flops because summer is fast approaching.
 One of the best parts of summer is getting to enjoy a bounty of fresh produce.
 What’s the best thing to do with fresh fruits?
 Make a bunch of farm-to-counter summer cocktails, of course.

 1. Rosé Sangria